bjornmeansbear/climateChange/lecture.md

 Any additions, clarifications, improvements, whatever are acceptable
 ```

-This class is Climate Change and sustainability for Artists and Designers.

-I’m Kristian Bjornard; I’m filling in for Hugh Pocock while he’s on Sabbatical.
-I teach in the graphic design department — but!
-I have a background in fine art too.
-I was a painter and photographer in college.
-And also nearly a physics major.
-I’ve been interested in climate/enviro things for my whole life.
-And before I moved to Baltimore for Graduate school I was helping to make biodiesel and convert diesel cars to run on vegetable oil… And!
-I helped Hugh with this the first semester this class ran!
-Anyway, I ride my bicycle everywhere … and yeah, i’m trying to get more into the activism parts; the eco-socialist politics of today; and migrate my design practice to exclusively being about/for these issues.

-As for the class… So, the first thing I hope we can do is share some common understanding about what climate change is.
+The first thing I hope we can do is share some common understanding about what climate change is.
 The following is what I've learned/discovered/understood so far.
 If you have questions or different understanding, bring it up and we will use today as a question generating opportunity.
 If you have more to share on something I mention please feel comfortable doing that.

 ## Climate Change Defined
 At the most broad definition, climate change is simply the modification of earth’s climate due to atmospheric changes.
 Understanding climate change means understanding earth's complex interconnected systems